-It is the responsibility of the organiser to employ a structural engineer to provide certification that any temporary structures erected on site for the event such as the stage structure; seating, marquees etc. are in compliance with building regulations.
-In addition to the information supplied in the event management plan, the building control section of the local authority will require copies of certificates, structural specifications, method statements, site layout drawings and details of the location of such structures to enable their own engineer to carry out checks to ensure such structures are sound.
+It is the responsibility of the organiser to employ an Independent Chartered Structural Engineer to provide certification that any temporary structures erected on site for the event such as the stage structure; seating, marquees etc. are in compliance with building regulations.
+In addition to the information supplied in the event management plan, the building control section of the local authority may request copies of certificates, structural specifications, method statements, site layout drawings and details of the location of such structures to establish compliance with the relevant requirements.